-A Cisco router running DECnet IV with conversion enabled does not ignore Phase IV hellos sent from a Phase V router.
+- A Cisco router running DECnet Phase IV with conversion enabled does not ignore Phase IV hellos sent from a Phase V router.
 As such, the router will try to set up a Phase IV adjacency with the Phase V router, while the Phase V router ignores the Phase IV hellos that the Cisco router sends.
 In effect, this causes the adjacency to be one-way, and will show up in the Cisco router's DECnet IV routing table as initializing.
-[CSCdi07393]

-We were not ignoring IV hellos sent by a router running V (cisco or DEC).
-This created problems when a DEC V router was adjacent to a cisco router, because we were accepting the DEC's IV hellos while the DEC router was rejecting our IV hellos.
-The result was a half-baked IV adjacency.

-Bug 7393 added code to ignore IV hellos from a V router when we were running OSI, IV and had conversion turned on.
-This fixed the original problem, but it resulted in an interesting side effect: we were now refusing IV hellos from cisco routers as well and this caused a DECnet IV network to get partitioned when there were cisco routers running with IV, OSI and conversion on.
+[CSCdi07393] - Cisco routers did not ignore Phase IV hellos sent by a router running Phase V (Cisco or DEC).
+This created problems when a DEC Phase V router was adjacent to a Cisco router, because the Cisco was accepting the DEC's Phase IV hellos while the DEC router was rejecting the Cisco Phase IV hellos.
+The result was incomplete Phase IV adjacency.
+Caveat 7393 added code to ignore Phase IV hellos from a Phase V router when running OSI and Phase IV with conversion turned on.
+This fixed the original problem, but it resulted in an interesting side effect: the Cisco router is now refusing Phase IV hellos from Cisco routers as well.
+This caused a DECnet Phase IV network to get partitioned when there were Cisco routers running with Phase IV, OSI, and conversion on.
 [CSCdi08164]